TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 20/John 20.22.md

 ---

-And when he had said this, he breathed on them, and saith unto them, Receive ye the Holy Spirit:
+When he had said this, he breathed on them, and said to them, "Receive the Holy Spirit!